JiaRuiShao/Machine-Learning/7 Support Vector Machines(SVM) Algorithm/README.md

 Q: Suppose you are trying to decide among a few different choices of kernel and are also choosing parameters such as C, σ<sup>2</sup>, etc. How should you make the choice?

 A: Choose whatever performs best on the cross-validation data.

+### IV.
+Implementation Note

+- Most SVM software packages (including svmTrain.m) automatically add the extra feature x0 = 1 for you and automatically take care of learning the intercept term θ0.
+So when passing your training data to the SVM software, there is no need to add this extra feature x0 = 1 yourself.